This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 includes replication and partitioning.
 For example, MongoDB is typically deployed in a cluster that consists of

-multiple shards, where each shard has a primary (for writes) and one or more replicas (for reads), plus dedicated
+multiple shards, and each shard has a primary (for writes) and one or more replicas (for reads), plus dedicated

 servers that handle query routing, auto-sharding, and auto-rebalancing.
 The benefit is that